dynamic-queries/dynamic-queries.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 I am a masters student and a student-researcher at the Technical University of Munich.

-I am an active proponent of
-[John Tukey](https://nationalmedals.org/laureate/john-wilder-tukey/)'s -- "getting to play in everyone’s backyard" idea.
+I am an active proponent of [John Tukey](https://nationalmedals.org/laureate/john-wilder-tukey/)'s -- "getting to play in everyone’s backyard" idea.
 Promptly, I am interested in all things [manifold learning](https://fdresearchblog.files.wordpress.com/2019/02/informal-introduction-to-manifold-learning.pdf) and its applications to Many Body Physics, Non-linear Model Order Reduction and other surrogates for large scale dynamical systems.

+I am particularly intrigued by the duality of optimization landscapes and evolution potentials of large scale (especially quantum) dynamical systems.

-My research focuses on developing novel numerical and statistical methods for a litany of applications, among other things, computational fluid dynamics, quantum many body physics, waveform inversion and quantum chemistry.
+My research focuses on developing novel numerical and statistical methods for dynamical systems with applications spanning computational fluid dynamics, quantum many body physics, waveform inversion and quantum chemistry.

 I also founded the [SIAM Student Chapter](https://siam-munich-chapter.github.io/SIAM_Munich.io/) at the Technical University of Munich in 2023.